 Do you ever get to the point where you can't take the mess any longer?
 I do.

 I've tried therapy: Watching Anthea Turner, (British would-be Martha Stewart,) torture housewives has, I confess, given me some nifty ideas for clearing up.
-She advocates/dictates that an empty wicker basket is placed in the corner of each room is good, so you can whip round throwing offending items (children's toys generally) into it.
+She advocates placing an empty wicker basket in the corner of each room, so you can whip round, throwing misplaced items, (children's toys generally,) into it.
 When the room is cleansed you simply pick up the basket and appoint yourself 'Head of Relocations' putting everything back from whence it came! - Nice theory, I generally only get as far as filling the basket, carefully balancing books and plastic aliens on top of the multiple handbags my squirrel daughter seems to wander about with.

 My sister, A-M, was in the pilot programme for Ms Turner's Perfect Housewife show.
-Mind you, how A-M didn't get her own series from it I will never know: Picture Anthea lecturing my sister and another victim: The three of them are standing by Saint Anthea's bedroom closet which has perfectly hung clothes organised in colour groupings.
+The show that outed slovenly housewives.... such a great concept..not.
+Mind you, how A-M didn't get her own series from it, I will never know: Picture Anthea lecturing my sister and another victim: The three of them are standing by Saint Anthea's bedroom closet which has perfectly hung clothes organised in colour groupings.
 The Saint pulls out an exquisite leather skirt grasped by a crocodile hanger.
 The hanger's crocodile jaws have been lined with two cotton wool pads, presumably to protect the leather.
 [Anyone thinking: Oh that's a good idea, please stop reading now!]

 With a satisfied smile and a condescending bob of her head Anthea turned to my sister and fellow inmate.